Treaty of Fontainebleau (1814)

-The Treaty of Fontainebleau was an agreement established in Fontainebleau, France, on 11 April 1814 between Napoleon and representatives of Austria, Russia and Prussia.
+The Treaty of Fontainebleau was an agreement concluded in Fontainebleau, France, on 11 April 1814 between Napoleon and representatives of Austria, Russia and Prussia.
 The treaty was signed in Paris on 11 April by the plenipotentiaries of both sides and ratified by Napoleon on 13 April.
 With this treaty, the allies ended Napoleon's rule as emperor of the French and sent him into exile on Elba.

 Prelude

 In the War of the Sixth Coalition (1812–1814), a coalition of Austria, Prussia, Russia, Sweden, the United Kingdom and a number of German states drove Napoleon out of Germany in 1813.
 In 1814, while the United Kingdom, Spain and Portugal invaded France across the Pyrenees; Russia, Austria and their allies invaded France across the Rhine and, after the Battle of Paris, entered into negotiations with members of the French government for the abdication of Napoleon.

 On 31 March, the Coalition issued a declaration to the French nation:

 On 1 April, Russian Emperor Alexander I addressed the French Sénat conservateur in person and laid out similar terms as were in the previous day's declaration.
 As a gesture of good will, he announced that 150,000 French prisoners of war who had been held by the Russians since the French invasion of Russia, two years earlier, would be released immediately.
-The next day, the Senate agreed to the Coalition's terms and passed a resolution deposing Napoleon.
+The next day, the Senate agreed to the Coalition's terms and passed the Acte de déchéance de l'Empereur, which dethroned Napoleon and his family.
 They also passed a decree dated 5 April, justifying their actions, and ending:...the senate declares and decrees as follows :—1.
 Napoleon Buonaparte is cast down from the throne, and the right of succession in his family is abolished.
 2. The French people and army are absolved from their oath of fidelity to him.
 3. The present decree shall be transmitted to the departments and armies, and proclaimed immediately in all the quarters of the capital.On 3 April 1814, word reached Napoleon, who was at the Palace of Fontainebleau, that the French Senate had dethroned him.
 As the Coalition forces had made public their position that their quarrel was with Napoleon and not the French people, he called their bluff and abdicated in favour of his son, with the Empress Marie-Louise as regent.

 Three plenipotentiaries took this conditional abdication to the Coalition sovereigns:

 While the plenipotentiaries were travelling to deliver their message, Napoleon heard that Auguste Marmont had placed his corps in a hopeless position and that their surrender was inevitable.
 The Coalition sovereigns were in no mood to compromise and rejected Napoleon's offer.
 Emperor Alexander stated:

 With the rejection of his conditional abdication and no military option left to him, Napoleon bowed to the inevitable:

 Over the next few days, with Napoleon's reign over France now at an end, the formal treaty was negotiated and signed by the plenipotentiaries in Paris on 11 April and ratified by Napoleon on 13 April.